theblackethiopiandude/Minesweeper/README.md

 # Habeshan Minesweeper

 With "Habeshan Minesweeper" an exciting take on the beloved minesweeper game, you may explore the depths of the Habeshan mines!
-Set off on a thrilling adventure in Habesha's deadly mines, where each step might be the difference between success and failure.
+Set off on a thrilling adventure, where each step might be the difference between success and failure.

 Play this clever and fascinating game of strategy .Stay away from lethal mines.
-Minesweeper Abyss is a compelling game for players of all ages, with beautiful graphics influenced by Habeshan settings and simple gaming principles.
+Minesweeper is a compelling game for players of all ages, with beautiful graphics influenced by Habeshan settings and simple gaming principles.